+GRC is a strategy framework that aligns IT with an organization’s business goals through risk management and compliance with regulations.
 IT GRC extends that governance, risk management, and compliance to technology and cybersecurity.
 By including IT in the organization’s GRC strategy, cyber risk is no longer siloed away from financial risk or any of the other risks faced by a company.
 Similarly, GRC centralizes all compliance needs, including data privacy compliance.

 GRC also provides a framework for aligning IT with the overall objectives of an organization, lets an enterprise to quickly make sound decisions about cyber risk, and prevents siloing when it comes to risk.